 The law circumscribes people into bondage.
 False teachers come along and sell people a bill of goods to descend from the high mountain of grace to the low valley of legalism.
 If they buy into it, they will take a giant step backward in their Christian lives.

 Legalism says that we must do something to please God.
-“Christians must impress God by their works.
+“Christians must impress God with their works.
 They must change their wicked ways,” says the legalist.
 No one can become a Christian or be spiritual this way.
 Anything human beings can do to save themselves apart from God’s provision is not the Christian life.
 Either we operate by grace, or we engage with Satan’s cosmos, his system of values.